 - Demand-Driven and Knowledge-Led: Our operational model relies on demand signals from client-facing teams, which helps to ensure that resources are channeled towards the country's needs and priorities.
-We support country-managed development projects that are embedded in country-led strategies and underpinned by global knowledge, evidence-based approaches, and best practices in disaster and climate risk management. - Inclusive and Equitable: Promoting approaches that are gender-responsive and inclusive, ensuring the needs of vulnerable communities and groups are integrated into projects and programs.
+We support country-managed development projects that are embedded in country-led strategies and underpinned by global knowledge, evidence-based approaches, and best practices in disaster and climate risk management. - Inclusive and Equitable: Promoting approaches that integrate gender and inclusivity, ensuring the needs of all stakeholders are integrated into projects and programs.
 This includes working closely with local communities, civil society organizations, and grassroots actors to ensure that their voices and perspectives shape solutions. - Innovative and Adaptive: Promoting forward-thinking solutions that adapt to evolving risks including the integration of new technologies such as remote sensing, AI-driven hazard and risk modeling, and digital early warning systems.

 - Scalable and Sustainable: Focusing on long-term solutions that can be expanded and sustained over time.
 This includes developing place-based models that can be replicated or scaled up by governments or other development partners, and creating financing structures that attract private capital to support disaster and climate resilience initiatives.
-We also focus on fostering policies, regulations, and standards that create an enabling environment for enhancing disaster and climate resilience.
+We also focus on fostering policies, regulations, and standards that minimize environmental impact and promote the conservation of natural resources and create an enabling environment for enhancing disaster and climate resilient growth.
 We work to identify low-cost, durable solutions, such as utilizing open-source platforms where feasible, and supporting the selection of DRR strategies that align with countries' financial capabilities. - Impact-Oriented and Results-Driven: At GFDRR, every initiative will be designed with a focus on generating measurable, tangible outcomes that lead to real improvements in disaster and climate resilience.
 This approach ensures that our work translates into lasting, positive changes for countries and communities.
 To achieve this, GFDRR implements a Monitoring, Evaluation, and Learning (MEL) framework to generate evidence on its effectiveness and develops feedback looks to ensure this evidence informs it decisions.
 Through this framework, we gather critical data and insights that inform our strategies and actions, allowing us to adjust and refine our approach.
 This iterative learning process ensures that we remain responsive to evolving needs, maximizing the impact of our efforts and aligning them with the needs of the countries and communities we serve.